microsoft/WhatTheHack/xxx-OpenAIFundamentals/README.md

 This Hack consists of five challenges and is meant to be self-administered, so anyone can complete the material independently.
 Whether you have limited to no experience with Machine Learning or have experimented with OpenAI before but want a deeper understanding of how to implement an AI solution, this Hack is for you.

+-- normally, team based activity ... but pull in a friend to work with..

 ## Learning Objectives